SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/data-point-library.md

 |Red range|Min/max values for the red range (CRITICAL alarms)

 {{< c8y-admon-info >}}
-The button next to the fragment and series fields allows the user to pick the values for fragment and series from an existing data point using the data point selector.
+With the button next to the fragment and series fields you can pick the values for fragment and series from an existing data point using the data point selector.
 {{< /c8y-admon-info >}}

 3. Click **Save** to add the data point to the library.